sshreedharan/SF-Bike-Share-Data-Analysis/README.md

   'status.csv', 'trip.csv', 'weather.csv', and 'Weekly_San_Francisco_CA_Regular_Reformulated_Retail_Gasoline_Prices.csv'.

   The first four files should be downloaded from https://www.kaggle.com/benhamner/sf-bay-area-bike-share.
-  The last one is downloaded from https://www.eia.gov/dnav/pet/hist/LeafHandler.ashx?n=PET&s=EMM_EPMRR_PTE_Y05SF_DPG&f=W. We then manually selected the data from 08/26/2013 to 08/31/2015.
+  The last one is downloaded from https://www.eia.gov/dnav/pet/hist/LeafHandler.ashx?n=PET&s=EMM_EPMRR_PTE_Y05SF_DPG&f=W. We then manually select the data from 08/26/2013 to 08/31/2015.

 ### gas_price_and_duration.py